-Answers to queries can also be provided by the private sector (e.g., on tax matters).
-For a fee.
-Anticipate enquiries from civil society and facilitate investor-stakeholder relations.
-The focal point should carry out policy advocacy, recommending to the competent authorities measures to improve the investment environment.
-The focal point should make corrective recommendations and express an opinion regarding questionable administrative measures.
-The focal point should forward complaints, supporting the implementation of solutions for such complaints.
-Focal points should provide parties with alternative forms of dispute resolution.
-IPAs typically handle enquiries as part of bespoke 'hand holding' and 'red carpet treatment' services.
-IPAs can publish an interactive roadmap for navigating procedures and making investment applications, and create call centres for questions and answers.
-IPAs should consider developing a skill and training programme.
-Raise the importance of policy advocacy, to facilitate more strategic engagement with both key existing investors and government policymakers to improve the country's business environment and location competitiveness.
 IPAs might have a role in assisting investors to divest more easily and to finding new investors to step in.
 IPAs could conduct an exit interview to understand investors' divestment decisions, and to ensure that the exit process is as user friendly as possible.
 This makes it more likely these investors return, as well as producing a good reputation for the investment climate to attract other investors.
-The contact information of the focal point should be provided to the WTO Investment Facilitation Committee.
+The contact information of the focal point in host countries and the contact information of agencies and representations abroad, such as embassies and consulates, should be provided on IPAs websites.
+Example: Germany Trade and Invest has a dedicated webpage regarding its international offices that includes contact information of the relevant contact person and a possibility to submit questions online per location.
 Note: Focal points provide information, clarification and referral but do not resolve disputes.
 Investor complaints are best handled by a separate grievance mechanism, involving line departments or an ombudsperson.

-II.6 Clarity of regulations

-Issues that could lead to potential disputes should be clarified to help avoid disputes, increase compliance and provide predictability to investors.
+II.6 Clarity of regulations Rationale Issues that could lead to potential disputes should be clarified to help avoid disputes, increase compliance and provide predictability to investors.
 Clarity of the roles of investors, suppliers and government agencies in implementing safety and control standards would prevent mistreatment of labour and enhance the safety of working conditions.
 Implementation Economies should have in place a clear regulatory framework, including concerning land issues.
 It is important to have in place an objective and functional regulatory framework addressing cases of bankruptcy or insolvency, or judicial liquidation.
 Countries should aim to clarify and simplify regulations, laws and procedures.
 Countries could increase the use of legislative simplification and restatements of laws to enhance clarity and identify and eliminate inconsistencies.
 Good governance laws and mechanisms should be implemented to increase transparency and avoid the risk of corruption when investors and government officials are interacting.
 Example: Ecuador introduced new regulations to clarify the Productive Development Law and to simplify environmental rules.
 Example: China passed a new Foreign Investment Law that replaced three previous laws and aimed to provide clarity on FDI policies and investment protection.
 Example: India clarified in February 2020 that single-brand retailers, owned by foreign companies, can fulfil their local sourcing requirements by procuring goods produced in units based in special economic zones.